Xaque8787/vodstrm/README.md

    - **Downloading** — The stream is downloaded via `ffmpeg -c copy` (stream-copy remux, no re-encoding) into a staging file.
    - **Finalizing** — The staging file is moved to its final path in the VOD directory (e.g. `data/vod/movies/Movie Title (Year).mkv`), and a STRM sync is triggered to remove the now-obsolete `.strm` file.

-3. **STRM interaction** — When a download completes, the entry's `.strm` file is deleted.
-Your media server picks up the local media file instead.
+3. **STRM interaction** — When a download completes, the entry's `.strm` file is deleted and your media server picks up the local media file instead.
 If a download is cancelled or its file is deleted, the `.strm` file is regenerated on the next sync.
+During every STRM sync, completed download files are also moved to match their current derived path — if a filter rule changes a title, the media file is relocated automatically.

 4. **Failure handling** — Failed downloads are retained with a reason (e.g. `probe_failed`, `ffmpeg_failed`, `no_eligible_stream`).
 They can be retried individually from the Downloads page or in bulk via the Clear Failed button.
-Failed rows are kept for a configurable retention period (default 90 days).

-5. **Orphan protection** — Entries with active or completed downloads are never deleted during orphan cleanup, even if their provider is removed.
-This ensures downloaded content persists independently of provider state.
+Failed rows are automatically cleaned up after 90 days; cancelled rows after 24 hours.
+Both happen during STRM sync.

+5. **Provider independence** — Download rows are keyed by entry_id, not by stream or provider.
+If a provider is removed, the downloaded file and its database row survive.
+The foreign key uses ON DELETE SET NULL, so the row persists even if the underlying entry is orphaned.

+6. **Automatic maintenance** — On startup, any downloads stuck in the probing or downloading state are reset to pending.
+During STRM sync, orphaned staging files in the download directory are removed, and completed downloads whose local file has gone missing are automatically cancelled.

 #### Configuration